Canals of Lambert

 History and etymology

-Named after Margaret Waugh Lambert, British pathologist, who first described this in 1955 2,3.
+They are named after Margaret Waugh Lambert, a British pathologist who first described this in 1955 2,3.

 - 1. Daffner RH.
 Clinical radiology, the essentials.
 Lippincott Williams & Wilkins.
 (2007) ISBN:0781799686.
 Read it at Google Books - Find it at Amazon